ralph-groupscholar/groupscholar-community-pulse/ralph-progress.md

 - Added a Follow-through Loop panel to track signal-to-commitment coverage, lag, and completion health.
 - Implemented per-source loop stats with coverage %, average lag, sentiment, and status tags plus insight callouts.
 - Styled loop summary cards and insights to match the Community Pulse dashboard system.

+## Iteration 163
+- Removed duplicate Response SLA panel markup to prevent conflicting IDs in the dashboard layout.
+- Consolidated SLA styling to a single definition for consistent presentation.